 All visitors need to complete an online Registration before visiting Cape Verde.
 This is for stays up to a maximum of 30 days.
-The registration costs 3,400 CVE (30.83€) and is payable at the time of registering.
-You should aim to complete the registration at least five days before arrival.
+The registration costs 3,400 CVE (30.83€) and is payable online at the time of registering.
+You should aim to complete this registration at least five days before arrival.
 It applies to all visitors who are over the age of 2.
-Provided you have registered online before travelling you should go to the ‘Taxes paid’ queue on arrival.
+Provided you have registered online before travelling you should go to the ‘Taxes paid’ queue on arrival in Cape Verde.
 If you haven’t pre-registered, you will need the ‘Taxes to pay’ queue.
 All visitors need to ensure that their passport still has at least six months to run after the travel dates.
-Please note if travelling on a UK passport choose UK and not British Subject or you will be charged for Visitor Registration and a visa.
+Please note – if you are travelling on a UK passport choose UK and not British Subject on the drop-down menus.
+If not you will be charged for both the Visitor Registration and a visa.

-If you are not travelling from the European Union, Switzerland, Norway, Iceland or Lichtenstein, you will need to purchase a 30 day tourist visa for Cape Verde.
+If you are not travelling from the European Union, Switzerland, Norway, Iceland or Lichtenstein and most African countries, you will also need to purchase a 30 day tourist visa for Cape Verde.
 This visa costs 2,756 CVE (25€).
-It will be automatically included in the online registration process if you need one, or it can purchased on arrival at the airport in Cape Verde.
+If you need a visa it will be automatically included in the online registration process, or it can purchased on arrival at the airport in Cape Verde.
 When you enter the airport terminal make sure that you get into the correct queue for Visas.
 If you queue up to show your passport without a visa you will be sent back to the back of the visa application queue.
 By this time it could be long.
 You can only pay in Euros or in Cape Verde Escudos.